badges/shields/doc/server-secrets.md

 ### Discord

-Using a token for Dicsord is optional but will allow higher API rates.
+Using a token for Discord is optional but will allow higher API rates.

 - `DISCORD_BOT_TOKEN` (yml: `discord_bot_token`)